Hepatocyte-specific S100a8 and S100a9 transgene expression in mice causes Cxcl1 induction and systemic neutrophil enrichment

 Animals were maintained in a specific pathogen-free environment.
 All animal experiments were performed with age-matched male mice.
 The procedures for performing animal experiments were in accordance with the principles and guidelines of the Arbeitsgemeinschaft der Tierschutzbeauftragten in Baden-Württemberg and were approved by the German Regional Council in Karlsruhe.

 TALap1 mice were described previously.
-In order to generate the TetOa8a9 mouse line, a bidirectional Tet-inducible expression plasmid was cloned from the parental pBi-L (Clontech Laboratories) encoding S100a8-myc/his and S100a9-myc/his fusion constructs driven by Tet-responsive promoter.
+In order to generate the TetOa8a 9 mouse line, a bidirectional Tet-inducible expression plasmid was cloned from the parental pBi-L (Clontech Laboratories) encoding S100a8-myc/his and S100a9-myc/his fusion constructs driven by Tet-responsive promoter.
 The linearized pBi-S100a8a9 construct was injected into blastocytes of C57B1/6 mice.
 Genomic integration was determined by Southern Blot analysis.

 For the analysis TALap1 and TetOa8a9 single transgenic mice served as Control animals.
 For doxycycline treatment, 6 to 8 week-old animals received 10 μg/ml doxycycline 5% sucrose containing drinking water ad libitum for a period of 3 weeks.
 Primary mouse hepatocytes were isolated and cultured as described.
 Briefly, 8 week-old mice were anesthetized by intraperitoneal injection of 5 mg/100 mg body weight 10% ketamine hydrochloride and 1 mg/100 mg body weight 2% xylazine hydrochloride.
 After opening the abdominal cavity, the liver was perfused at 37°C with EGTA buffer (0.6% Glucose (w/v), 105 mM NaCl, 2.4 mM KCl, 1.2 mM KH2PO4, 26 mM Hepes, 490 μM L-Glutamine, 512 μM EGTA, 15% (v/v) amino acid solution, pH 8.3) via the portal vein for 5 min and subsequently for 5 min with Collagenase buffer (0.6% Glucose (w/v), 105 mM NaCl, 2.3 mM KCl, 1.2 mM KH2PO4, 25 mM Hepes, 490 μM L-Glutamine, 5.3 mM CaCl2, 12% (v/v) amino acid solution, 365 μg/ml collagenase type I-A, pH 8.3) until disintegration of the liver structure was observed.
 The liver capsule was removed, and the cell suspension was filtered through a 100 μm mesh.
 Cells were washed and, subsequently, viability of cells was determined by trypan blue staining.
 Two million living cells were seeded on collagen type I-coated 6 cm dishes and harvested after 24 hr.
 For in vitro inhibition of p38 MAPK, freshly isolated primary hepatocytes were treated with SB203580 (10 μM) or its solvent (DMSO) and harvested after 5 hr.